-1 What is Child Protection
+1 What is Child Protection?

-- 1.0 Child protection is one very important aspect of safeguarding.
-It refers to the activity which is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - Safeguarding and promoting the welfare of children is: protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Child protection is one very important aspect of safeguarding.
+It refers to the activity which is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online.

+Safeguarding and promoting the welfare of children is: protecting children from maltreatment whether that is within or outside the home, including online; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.